tuur29/html2vr/README.md

 - [**demo**](./demo): a demo site (hosted on github pages) to discover the functionality
 - [**extension**](./extension): browser extension that loads this library on some sites like youtube, sketchfab...

-> Note: Firefox is currently the only supported browser!
+> Note: Firefox is currently the only fully supported browser!

 ---